teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 New York allows non-competes, but only to the extent necessary to protect the company's "legitimate business interests."
 What does that mean?
 Its not always clear, but in practice, something unfair or improper has to happen.
 For example, an employee that takes confidential information from their former company and uses it to compete against the company will probably be violating a company's legitimate business interest.
 The leading NY case is [_BDO Seidman v.
 Hirshberg_, 712 NE 2d 1220 (N.Y.
 1999)](http://scholar.google.com/scholar_case?case=9875117510352576316).

-But a company can't stop former employees from using their general skills and knowledge, even if the employee's are competing with the company.
+But a company can't stop former employees from using their general skills and knowledge, even if the employees are competing with the company.
 New York has a strong public policy favoring employee mobility and free enterprise.
 After "the term of an employment agreement has expired, the general public policy favoring robust and uninhibited competition should not give way merely because a particular employer wishes to insulate himself from competition." [_American Broadcasting Companies v.
 Wolf_, 52 N.Y.2d 394, 404 (N.Y.
 1981)](http://scholar.google.com/scholar_case?case=10568205195362534065).
 There are also "powerful considerations of public policy which militate against sanctioning the loss of a man's livelihood." _Id_.

 - - -

-## Side Projects Encourage Innovation
+# Side Projects Encourage Innovation

 Startups should have a side-project policy.
 Whether allowed or prohibited, there should be written agreement that clearly identifies who owns what technology.